 Two Cowtown icons: the B-58 Hustler and Reddy Kilowatt.

 Again, death occasionally was the co-pilot of the bomber plant’s warplanes.
-On September 17, 1959 the DMN reported that two airmen were killed when a B-58 crashed on a training flight in Fort Worth.
+On September 17, 1959 the Morning News reported that two airmen were killed when a B-58 crashed on a training flight in Fort Worth.

 The B-58 crash shared the front page with the Soviet Union’s Nikita Khrushchev, who had repeated his 1956 vow to “bury” the United States.